scipopt/gcg/doc/resources/devs/detection/detectors/det-connected_nonewlinkingvars.md

 # Connected Detector (nonewlinkingvars) {#det-connected_nonewlinkingvars}
 > **This page is still in development and may be incomplete.
 Please excuse any inconveniences.**

-This detector assigns all dependent open constraints and variables and completes the partialdec by breadth-first search.
+### Overview

 | ID |          Full Name          | Propagate | Finish | Postprocess |
 |----|-----------------------------|:---------:|:------:|:-----------:|
 | ?  | connected_noNewLinkingVars  | ✓ | ✓ |   |

+This detector assigns all dependent open constraints and variables and completes the partialdec by breadth-first search.

+### Algorithmic Details

-### Details
+### Theoretical Details

 ### Parameters